petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

 ---
 title: Deploy AKS with Terraform and Store Terraform State in Azure Storage
 author: Peter Gregg
-description: Deploy AKS with Terraform and Store Terraform State in Azure Storage
+description: Deploy Azure Kubernetes Service with Terraform and Store Terraform State in Azure Storage
 image: https://dummyimage.com/800x600/000/fff&text=placeholder
 thumbnail: https://dummyimage.com/200x200/000/fff&text=placeholder
 type: article
-status: draft
+status: published
-published: 2024/01/14 14:00:00
+published: 2024/01/16 18:50:00
 categories:
   - Azure
-  - AKS
+  - Azure Kubernetes Service (AKS)
   - Terraform
   - Azure CLI
   - Azure Storage
   - Powershell
+  - Visual Studio Code
 ---

-# Deploy AKS with Terraform and Store Terraform State in Azure Storage
+# Deploy Azure Kubernetes Service with Terraform and Store Terraform State in Azure Storage

-In this article, you will learn how to deploy AKS with Terraform and Store Terraform State in Azure Storage.
+In this article, you will learn how to deploy Azure Kubernetes Service (AKS) with Terraform and store Terraform State in Azure Storage.

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial: